 These programs allow Whitties to volunteer and connect to the Walla Walla Valley on a regular basis.
 Each year a cohort of current students lead these programs with support from the Student Engagement Center.
 If you're interested in these (paid) leadership positions, hiring happens every spring--contact email@example.com to learn more.

-In addition to these volunteer opportunities, the SEC organizes Summer Community OutReach Excursion and Spring Break Engagement Trips, annual events which are also led by students.
-Reach out to the community service program leader organizing the event or trip you are interested in by finding them on our About the Staff page, and find more information in the accordion below (these two events are distinguished by an asterisk).
-You can also contact us by calling the Student Engagement Center at (509) 527-5183 or emailing firstname.lastname@example.org or email@example.com.
+In addition to these volunteer opportunities, the SEC organizes Summer Community OutReach Excursion (SCORE) and Spring Break Engagement Trips, and annual events which are also led by students.
+Find more information in the accordion below (these two events are distinguished by an asterisk).
+You can also contact us by calling the Student Engagement Center at 509-527-5183 or emailing firstname.lastname@example.org or email@example.com.

 Advanced Studies Enrichment (ASE) emerged when the principal and teachers of Wa-Hi recognized that AP science and math students could use some extra support.
 With a generous grant from Pacific Power, Whitman developed a weekly tutoring program to help these students.
 For tutoring dates and more information, go to the Advanced Studies Enrichment page.